Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, the Village offers a free calendar at the Village Hall, Recreation Center, Community Development Department, and the Library while supplies last.
 Usually available starting in late November, the Village Calendar contains important dates regarding Village services (such as yard waste pickup and street sweeping), as well as information pages with general information and phone numbers.
 Please view the Online Village Calendar.

 Yes, the Village has a monthly email newsletter that can be subscribed to.
-To subscribe for the newsletter or view past issues, visit our Village Newsletter Page.
+To subscribe for the newsletter or view past issues, please visit our Village Newsletter Page.

 Yes, credit cards (Visa, MasterCard, Discover, and American Express) are currently accepted at all Village offices.
 Payments are not accepted over the phone.
 Online payments of water bills and vehicle stickers using a credit card are now available.
 For more information, view our Online Payments Page.